pspowell/pspowell.github.io/_posts/2025-10-28-resume-template-guide.md

 tags: [career, resume, professional, template]
 ---

-A senior recruiter once told me about the **only three things he really looks for in any CV**.
+There are **only three things that a recruiter really looks for in any CV**.

-I was talking to a recruiter named **Mark**, who’s been in the market for about 15 years, hiring across finance, engineering, healthcare, and senior executive roles.
-I asked him, *“What are the top 3 things in a CV that get it through and earn a callback?”*

-His answer was simple:
 > **Simple.
 Relevant.
 Scannable.**

-At first, that surprised me — but he assured me that’s exactly how most recruiters think.
-They’re trying to understand your story quickly: **what you achieved, how you did it, and what the final result was.** Your CV has seconds to make that clear.
+Recruiters are trying to understand your story quickly: **what you achieved, how you did it, and what the final result was.** Your CV has seconds to make that clear.

 ---